Naloxone

 How can I administer naloxone?

+Only use naloxone on someone if they are unconscious.
 To administer one dose of intranasal naloxone:

-2. Hold the spray with your thumb on the bottom of the plunger and your first and middle fingers on either side of the nozzle.
+3. Hold the spray with your thumb on the bottom of the plunger and your first and middle fingers on either side of the nozzle.

-4. Tilt the person’s head back and provide support under the neck with your hand, gently insert the tip of the nozzle into either nostril until your fingers on either side of the nozzle touch the bottom of the person’s nose.
+5. Tilt the person’s head back and provide support under the neck with your hand, gently insert the tip of the nozzle into either nostril until your fingers on either side of the nozzle touch the bottom of the person’s nose.

 Three step image to give Narcan: